 Fact: A good massage therapist does more than address temporary aches and pains.
 They want you to be as comfortable as possible after the massage’s effects wear off.

 Muscles have a long memory.
 Holding them in an awkward position — such as craning your neck forward to see a computer at work — can cut off nerve pathways.
 This triggers neck and shoulder tension, upper back pain, and sometimes numbness and tingling down through the hands.
 Regular massages let a therapist address your pain patterns and re-educate muscles to improve body mechanics and posture.

 Fact: Massage therapy is a complementary treatment for migraine headaches.
 Applying pressure to trigger points in the neck, shoulders, head and even face can help release muscle tension and interrupt pain signals referring to migraine areas.
 Massage can release tension that disrupts the blood vessels supplying the brain.
 Problems in the way these blood vessels function are believed to produce migraine symptoms, such as severe headache, visual disturbances, nausea and light sensitivity.

 Myth 5: Don’t interrupt a therapist during a massage, even if it hurts.

 Fact: Speak up!
 You may feel uncomfortable while a massage therapist applies deep pressure to release a “knot” of muscle tissue.
-Sensations that are painful should feel therapeutic – like something good is happening.
+Sensations that are painful should feel therapeutic — like something good is happening.
 But don’t hesitate to talk to your massage therapist about anything overly painful.
-He or she will want to know and will make adjustments accordingly.
+They will want to know and will make adjustments accordingly.